hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 ### Other notable books

 The third edition of Malcolm Longair's *Theoretical Concepts in Physics* (originally published in 1984) now includes a "gentle introduction" to fluid dynamics (Ch.
 9 and parts of Ch.
 10).
-Rudolf Peierls' *More Surprises in Theoreteical Physics* includes a chapter (7) on hydrodynamics.
+Rudolf Peierls' *More Surprises in Theoretical Physics* includes a chapter (7) on hydrodynamics.

 ### A final thought